pranita-s/website/content/project/deep-learning.md

 * **Test Cases**
 	* U: List cases handled by Judge ADAMS
-	  B: THERE ARE 6 JUDGES with Llast name ADAMS and 2 JUDGES with FIRST NAME
+	*  B: THERE ARE 6 JUDGES with Llast name ADAMS and 2 JUDGES with FIRST NAME
-	  U: Last name ADAMS
+	*  U: Last name ADAMS
-	  B: There are only 2 JUDGES with last name ADAMS who are currently on service with first name Henry Lee in Florida and John R in state of OHIO.
+	*  B: There are only 2 JUDGES with last name ADAMS who are currently on service with first name Henry Lee in Florida and John R in state of OHIO.
-	  U: The one in state of OHIO
+	*  U: The one in state of OHIO
-	  B: There were 0 cases handled by the judge
+	*  B: There were 0 cases handled by the judge

 * **Team's Solution**
+	* We trained DialogFlow with the provided data and then integrated it with Amazon Alexa as a medium of conversation.
+To accomplish this we used DialogFlow's Alexa Exporter and Amazon Developer Dashboard.
+After training DialogFlow with the data, we generated Alexa compatible files and then used these files to create a new skill for Alexa.
-	*
+* **My Role**

-Aliquam in turpis accumsan, malesuada nibh ut, hendrerit justo.
-Cum sociis natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
-Quisque sed erat nec justo posuere suscipit.
-Donec ut efficitur arcu, in malesuada neque.
-Nunc dignissim nisl massa, id vulputate nunc pretium nec.
-Quisque eget urna in risus suscipit ultricies.
-Pellentesque odio odio, tincidunt in eleifend sed, posuere a diam.
-Nam gravida nisl convallis semper elementum.
-Morbi vitae felis faucibus, vulputate orci placerat, aliquet nisi.
-Aliquam erat volutpat.
-Maecenas sagittis pulvinar purus, sed porta quam laoreet at.
+	* I trained DialogFlow with help of the data by creating appropriate intents, entities and actions.